 The northern part of Winslow developed in the Victorian period with the building of the Workhouse in 1838 and the laying out of a new road to the railway station in 1850.
 The railway brought no industry to the town (although small-scale industrial activities such as tanning continued), but it did provide a route to London for local dairy products.
 The railway also made Winslow accessible to the London sporting fraternity, several of whom kept 'hunting boxes' in the town.
 Winslow estate agents always described the larger houses as close to the railway station and convenient for the meets of the Whaddon Chase, Bicester and Duke of Grafton's Foxhounds.
 Many photographs of Winslow from the late 19th and early 20th centuries have survived (a lot of them by Winslow's own photographer J.H.
 Turnham).

 After the Second World War, the growth of private car ownership made small towns like Winslow attractive to commuters.
 The Elmfields Estate on the north side of the Aylesbury road was developed in the 1960s by the Metropolitan Railway Country Estates Company.
-The 1967 Winslow Plan set a population target of 5,000 and led to the development of the Magpie Estate to the north-west of the town.
+The 1967 Winslow Plan set a population target of 5,000 and led to the development of the Magpie Estate to the north-east of the town.
 The houses and a new primary school were built beyond the line of a bypass, originally proposed by the County Council in 1935, but abandoned in the 1990s.
 Despite proposals to re-open the railway line to Milton Keynes and Oxford, the former railway station was developed for housing, also in the 1990s.
-A site for a new station has been allocated to the west of the Buckingham Road, where the land was allocated for public open space under the 1967 plan.
+A site for a new station has been allocated to the west of the Buckingham Road, where the land was designated as public open space under the 1967 plan.

 You can search for people on this website by using the index of names.
 If you are looking for someone specific, you are recommended to use the search engine below as well.